St. Paul's Chapel: Renovations

 A comprehensive restoration of the building's exterior was begun in 2013.
 At the façade, rusticated blocks of Manhattan schist and smooth sandstone accents were restored, repaired, or patched.
 The steeple clock was fitted with a new digital system, its bells maintained, and the clock faces refurbished.
 Some of the original clockwork elements were set aside for preservation as artifacts.
 Cornices were treated with a sand-infused paint, in the tradition of the original coatings, and broken panes in the wood windows were replaced with crafted glass that displays the imperfections found in antique glass.
-SUPERSTRUCTURES Engineers + Architects oversaw the investigation, design and construction project.

-Concurrently the parish undertook a restoration of its churchyard.
+Concurrently, the parish undertook a restoration of its churchyard.
 The churchyard has long been a pastoral oasis in busy lower Manhattan, but decades of damage and the sharp rise in tourism necessitated a revitalization.
 Conditions such as soil erosion and compaction, poor irrigation, and overgrown trees were addressed.
 The sensitive site, which includes human remains, fragile stone grave markers, and mature tree roots, was treated at the surface level, with all work done by hand.

-Mathews Nielsen Landscape Architects with Liz Farrell Landscape Architecture oversaw the improvements.
+Interior renovations during the project included removal of the box pews to allow more flexible use of the space, installation of a heating and air conditioning system, repainting of the interior with a more authentic off-white color scheme, and replacement of the organ with a 1989 Noack instrument retrofitted into the historic organ case.

 Services

-St. Paul's Chapel is a very active part of the Parish of Trinity Church, holding services, weekday concerts, occasional lectures, and providing a shelter for the homeless.
+St. Paul's Chapel is an active part of the Parish of Trinity Church, holding services, weekday concerts, and occasional lectures.

-On the evening of September 10, 2006, St. Paul's Chapel hosted a memorial service that was attended by President George W. Bush, Senator Hillary Clinton, Governor George Pataki, and Mayors Michael Bloomberg and Rudy Giuliani, with the chapel holding additional services on the fifth anniversary of the September 11, 2001 attacks.
+On the evening of September 10, 2006, St. Paul's Chapel hosted a memorial service that was attended by President George W. Bush, Senator Hillary Clinton, Governor George Pataki, and mayors Michael Bloomberg and Rudy Giuliani, with the chapel holding additional services on the fifth anniversary of the September 11, 2001 attacks.

-The chapel has hosted many famous worshippers.
+The chapel has hosted many famous worshipers.
 George Washington worshiped here on his Inauguration Day, April 30, 1789.
 During the two years New York City was the country's capital, Washington attended services at St. Paul's while Trinity Church was being rebuilt.
-Hanging above Washington's pew is a painting of the Great Seal of the United States (adopted in 1782), which was commissioned by the vestry in 1785.
+Hanging above the spot where Washington's pew once stood is a painting of the Great Seal of the United States (adopted in 1782), which was commissioned by the vestry in 1785.
 The artist of the painting is unknown.

-Directly across the chapel from Washington's pew is the governor's pew, which George Clinton, the first governor of the State of New York, used when he visited St. Paul's; it is marked by the arms of the State of New York to commemorate his service.
+Directly across the chapel from the presidential pew was the governor's pew, which George Clinton, the first governor of the State of New York, used when he visited St. Paul's.
+Its former location is marked by the arms of the State of New York to commemorate his service.
 Other historical worshipers have included Prince William, later William IV of the United Kingdom; Lord Cornwallis; Sir William Howe, Commander-in-Chief of British forces in America; and several U.S. presidents: Grover Cleveland, Benjamin Harrison, and George H. W. Bush.